<Match Preview>

-Tokyo will enter a congested schedule, playing three matches in three days.
-They will face Gamba Osaka, Vissel Kobe, and Kyoto Sanga F.C. in a consecutive series against Kansai teams.
+Tokyo will enter a tight schedule of 3 games in 3 days.
+They will face Kansai teams Gamba Osaka, Vissel Kobe, and Kyoto Sanga F.C.
 First, they will play away against Gamba Osaka.

-The opponent is currently in 16th place in the playoff zone before the match, and in order to break free from the battle for survival, they changed their coach at the end of the season.
-Although they lost to Sagan Tosu in the previous match, they had won consecutive matches against Nagoya Grampus and Avispa Fukuoka until the match before last, steadily accumulating points under the leadership of coach Hiroshi MATSUDA.
+The opponent was in 16th place in the playoff zone at the time of the game, and in order to break out of the relegation battle, they changed coaches in the final stage.
+Although they lost to Sagan Tosu in the previous match, they had won consecutive matches against Nagoya Grampus and Avispa Fukuoka in the previous match, and have steadily accumulated points since the appointment of coach Hiroshi MATSUDA.

-The first half of the match was held at the Japan National Stadium, and Tokyo won with two goals from players Adailton and Leandro.
+The first half of the match was the first J1 League game held at the Japan National Stadium, where Tokyo won with 2 goals from Adailton and Leandro.

 In the previous match, we didn't back down against Yokohama F.Marinos, who are competing for the top spot, and created many decisive chances from our passing play, taking advantage of their weaknesses.
 We managed to equalize the 2-point deficit from set plays and earned 1 point.
 Although we had the potential to win, there is still a challenge of converting chances into goals.
 We will use overcoming this challenge as motivation and give our all on the pitch this match, aiming to bring back 3 points to Tokyo.